TheEt1234/async_controller/README.md

 It's basically a copy of the luatool, does not work in machines

 # TODOs
-- Ratelimiting (maybe based off microseconds used in the sandbox, or just leave it alone)
+- Sandbox ratelimiting (maybe based off microseconds used in the sandbox, or just leave it alone, or maybe make the maximum amount of threads running at the same time be 1)
 - more testing (maybe)

 # License